mckays630/2014-05-01-sjm/novice/shell/xx-munge.md

 ### Objective

-Learn to use a simple set of unix command line tools to to quick and dirty data extraction from commonly encountered tect file types.
+Learn to use a simple set of unix command line tools to to quick and dirty data extraction from commonly encountered text file types.

 ### Level